Connor McCrindle

 Carleton University

-Bachelor’s Degree: Arts
+Bachelor’s Degree: Arts | Psychology

 Connor holds an MA in Counselling Psychology from the University of Ottawa and a BA in Psychology from Carleton University.
 His clinical training and experience are rooted in academic mental health spaces—particularly with post-secondary students and young adults managing stress, identity shifts, and emotional wellness.